RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

   - able to run on the most cost optimal switch silicon chips (like Broadcom Tomahawk)
   - keep current VALN/VXLAN separation between bare-metal servers

-It was decided, that new servers should be connected to the switches in the "L3" way to avoid broadcast domains.
+It was decided that new servers should be connected to the switches in the "L3" way to avoid broadcast domains.
 We will keep current VLAN/VXLAN separation in old "L2" part of network and replace it with VRF in "L3".
 Then we will connect those  "L2" and "L3" networks together by as many uplinks as needed without the need of migrate entire locations to new architecture.
 If you are interested in the implementation details, please continue to the next posts.

 P.S.
 Alternative solutions
-  * EVPN Routing was too complicated for us, ASIC limitations are hard to predict, and when you need a feature on entire DC it may require devices upgrade.
+  * EVPN Routing was too complicated for us, ASIC limitations are hard to predict, and when you need a feature on an entire DC it may require devices upgrade.
   * External router connecting multiple L2 networks will not be able to handle the required volume of traffic
   * Simple L3 on native vlan will break network separation we relay on for bare-metal servers